17 Super Weird Mardi Gras Rituals

 The beads!
 The parades!
 The raucous revelry!
 Yes, it's that time of year: Mardi Gras, where 1.4 million people descend on New Orleans to indulge in all manner of partying and celebration.
 (Not for nothing: The population of New Orleans proper clocks in at a little under 400,000.)
 Meanwhile, cities all around the country—including Mobile, Pensacola, St. Louis, and Tulsa—are breaking out into lesser-known yet equally exuberant celebrations of their own.
 And chances are, your local pub has at least a few dedicated drink specials.

 In short, Mardi Gras is an enormous, near-unavoidable annual tradition in American life.
 But have you ever stopped to truly think about it?
 Why, for instance, do we chuck bushels of vibrant plastic beads at one another?
-Or why do some folks (the brave ones) twirl flaming sticks like they’re mere color guard accessories?
-To shine light on these zany traditions, we’ve collected the 15 weirdest Mardi Gras rituals—and the fascinating history behind them—below.
-And for more on celebratory rituals, learn The 22 Christmas Traditions That Should Be Retired Immediately.
+Or why do some folks (the brave ones) twirl flaming sticks like they're little more than color guard batons?
+To shine light on these totally out-there traditions, we've collected the 15 weirdest Mardi Gras rituals—and the fascinating history behind them—below.

-Yes, among Mardi Gras traditions, throwing beads is perhaps the most rote.
-But dig into history, and you’ll realize how strange this ritual is.
-Up until the 1970s (the exact year hasn’t been pinpointed), the beads were made of glass, and served as souvenirs, from the upper class that typically rode floats in the 19th and 20th centuries, for the visiting hoi polloi.
+Yes, among Mardi Gras traditions, throwing beads is perhaps the most banal.
+But dig into history, and you'll realize how strange the ritual really is.
+Up until the 1970s (the exact year hasn't been pinpointed), the beads were made of glass, and served as souvenirs, from the upper class that typically rode floats in the 19th and 20th centuries, for the visiting hoi polloi.
 Of course, hurling glass at wide swaths of strangers was deemed unsafe, and now, the beads are plastic.
-And for more cocktail party knowledge, be sure to learn the 100 Amazing Facts About Everything.

 Back in the 18th and 19th centuries, electric lighting wasn't available.
 So, to illuminate the parades, festival organizers conscripted torch-bearers—typically slaves or free African-Americans—to march in front of each float.
 These days, the tradition continues, though it's more in the name of spectacle than anything else.